Personal Finance Tips for Injured Plaintiffs

 Financial Advice for Plaintiffs with Injuries

 If you’re a plaintiff suffering from injuries, managing your everyday expenses can be a challenge.
-The financial hardship is often compounded by medical bills and loss of income due to the inability to work.
+This financial hardship is often compounded by medical bills and a loss of income due to an inability to work.
 We at Uplift Legal Funding understand this struggle and offer a few tips to help you navigate this challenging period in your life.

-First off, get a clear idea of your income.
+First, get a clear idea of your income.
 Calculate how much money you receive monthly, including your regular income, benefits, and other sources.
-Knowing accurately how much money you have coming in will give you a better picture of what you can afford.
+Knowing exactly how much money you have coming in will give you a better picture of what you can afford.

 Next, identify your essential expenses.
-These are expenses that you must meet every month to keep going.
-It may include rent or mortgage, groceries, utility bills, insurance premiums, and medical costs among others.
+These are expenses you must meet every month to keep going.
+They may include rent or a mortgage, groceries, utility bills, insurance premiums, and medical costs, among others.

-By comparing your income against your necessary expenses, you’ll gain insights into where to make adjustments, minimize unnecessary costs, or seek extra funding like the legal funding provided by Uplift.
+By comparing your income against your necessary expenses, you’ll gain insight into where to make adjustments, minimize unnecessary costs, or seek extra funding, such as the legal funding provided by Uplift.
 Read below to learn more.

 How much income do you have?

-Figure out the total money you have coming in monthly.
-If there are any taxes you have to pay on this money, be sure that the amount is subtracted from the total.
+Calculate your total monthly income.
+If you have to pay taxes on this money, be sure to subtract that amount from the total.

 Has your injury left you unable to work?
-If you haven’t already, look into applying for welfare, unemployment benefits, social security etc. Ask your attorney about what support systems other clients have used in the past.
+If you haven’t already, look into applying for welfare, unemployment benefits, Social Security, etc. Ask your attorney what support systems other clients have used in the past.

 What do you NEED to get by?